Nutrisystem is one of the most affordable diet delivery program, but does the lower cost mean a less effective weight loss program?

-Nutrisystem will help you get back on track, but is not a permanent answer.
-After finishing your stint with Nutrisystem you still must learn to eat healthy.
+Nutrisystem will help you get back on track, but it is not a permanent answer.
+After finishing your Nutrisystem time, you must still learn to eat healthily.

-The Nutrisystem diet is based around metabolic type.
+The Nutrisystem diet is based on metabolic type.

-In recent years there has been considerable improvement in food quality.
-None of the meals have any trans-fat or high fructose corn syrup.
-Nutrisystem have been criticized for the amount of sodium in their food.
-They have addressed this in recent years and customers can expect around 2000mg/day sodium if on a Nutrisystem plan.
-This is consistent with current dietary guidelines that suggest a maximum of 2300mg/day.
+None of the meals has any trans-fat or high fructose corn syrup.
+Customers can expect less than 2300 mg/day of sodium on a Nutrisystem plan.
+This is consistent with current dietary guidelines that suggest a maximum of 2300 mg/day.

 Alcohol should be avoided, but tea, coffee, and diet sodas are okay.

 Nutrisystem is an economical way of losing weight, with very little time investment.
-However if the taste of food is not to your liking, be prepared to pay around 2-4 times more for other delivered diets.
+However, if the food taste is not to your liking, be prepared to pay around 2-4 times more for other delivered diets.